makuge/web23-exercise-2/README.md

 const movie = ... // The movie you are currently adding element for const articleElement = ... // The article element you created for that movie

-// New code starting here
+// New code starting here (Tasks 1.3 and 2.2)
 const buttonElement = document.createElement('button')
 buttonElement.textContent = 'Edit'
 buttonElement.onclick = function() {
     location.href = 'edit.html?imdbID=' + movie.imdbID
 }

-/*... and then you wrap the button element in a p element and
+/*... you will already have wrapped the button in a p element
-      add the p element after the h1 element that contains the movie's title...*/
+      and added it to the article element after the h1 element */
 ```

-To satisfy the test, please make sure to wrap the `button` element in a `p` and add this paragraph right after the `h1` element which contains the title of the movie.

 In the other direction, that is, from the `edit.html` back to `index.html` you can use the same concept.
 Here, your HTML code is static and there is no need for a parameter, so it's simpler.
 Still, you have to add a `button` element to `edit.html` with the Text *Cancel* and a `onclick` attribute containing the navigation code.